-Allegheny College welcomes our community back to campus for the fall 2020 semester.
-We are fully reopening for on-campus living and learning accompanied by, and subject to, ongoing guidance from the Pennsylvania Departments of Health and Education, federal agencies, pandemic and disaster management experts, and public health, epidemiological, scientific and medical experts.
+Allegheny College looks forward to welcoming our community back to campus for the spring 2021 semester.
+We are planning to fully reopen for on-campus living and learning accompanied by, and subject to, ongoing guidance from the Pennsylvania Departments of Health and Education, federal agencies, pandemic and disaster management experts, and public health, epidemiological, scientific and medical experts.

-As we return to campus, the College will:
+As we return to campus, the College will continue to:

 - Prioritize the health and physical and emotional safety of our campus community, while also recognizing the risks associated with reopening

 - Create meaningful partnerships to protect the health and safety of and ensure the resilience of our local community

 - Maintain our commitment to equity and diversity and to equal access for all students to the academic, social and wellness resources available at the College